YarnMeister/life-planner-app/docs/email-auth-setup-instructions.md

 3. Add environment variables (see Configuration section)
 4. Deploy!

-The API routes will automatically work as serverless functions.
+The API routes will automatically work as serverless functions with Next.js App Router.

 ## 🐛 Troubleshooting